Author

 A New Generation of Luxury Consumers Is Accelerating the Shift

-Millennial and Gen Z travellers now represent the fastest-growing segment of global luxury spend.
+Millennial and Gen Z guests now represent the fastest-growing segment of global luxury spend.
 They read aesthetic, values and story fluently, often more fluently than price tags.
 They gravitate towards spaces with a clear point of view, and they pay a premium when aesthetic, material and experience are aligned.

 The preferences they are introducing to luxury wellness are restraint over display, materiality over marketing and calm over performance.
 These preferences are not exclusive to them.
 Across demographics, guests are arriving at the same instinct.
 Older luxury consumers are often the most fluent adopters of this direction of travel, because longevity, recovery and mindfulness are exactly what they are already oriented around.
 What the next generation adds is recognition: they identify a considered environment quickly and they remember it.